WhatsNew:

 Article VI Reunion and Annual Meeting

-An annual business meeting of the Association’s Regular Members shall be held in conjunction with the annual reunion.
+An annual business meeting of the Association’s regular members shall be held in conjunction with the annual reunion.
 The purpose of this meeting is to act on such matters as may be presented.
 Except as specified elsewhere in these articles, the majority vote of those Regular Members in attendance shall determine passage of the matter under consideration.
 The order of business in the annual meeting shall be as follows:

 Article VII Association Fiscal Year and Financial Report